Article in Product Design UX UI category.

 Studies show that the lower the price of the hardware, the less the user spends on apps and software.
 The “logical assumption” is that lower-end users do not buy many apps because they are not seeking as much value out of their phone as a high-end Android or iPhone user does.
 A majority of the people who own Androids live in developing nations.
 This affects app purchases because the use of credit cards is lower in developing countries.

-Meanwhile, 41% of iOS users earn at least $100,000 in annual income, and tend to be early adopters that want more out of their smartphones.
+Meanwhile, out of the 2,000 people surveyed, the average annual income for iOS users is $53,251, in comparison to Android users' average $37,040.
+They also tend to be early adopters that want more out of their smartphones.
 Greater levels of engagement suggest that iPhone users are deriving more value out of their devices, and are therefore more likely to pay for applications that increase the capability of their smartphone.

 Brand Loyalty Means App Loyalty